Austral-Asia Cup: Second edition 1990

 Group B: India, Pakistan and Sri Lanka.

 With Bangladesh and India falling by the wayside, Australia beat Sri Lanka in the first semi-final with Simon O'Donnell hitting a then world record 50 in 18 balls.
 Pakistan again bowled New Zealand out for less than 100 to go through to the final.
 During the tournament Waqar Younis took 4 wickets in an innings three successive times: 4–42, 6–26 and 5–20.

 Pakistan scored 266–7 in the final and Australia's 10 match winning streak was brought to an end by Wasim Akram.
-He ended their innings with a hat-trick.
-Australia making 230-All Out.
+He ended their innings with a hat-trick, clean-bowling Merv Hughes, Carl Rackemann and Terry Alderman.
+Australia making 230-all out.